Finding a home

 There are three categories of listed buildings in England and Wales:

-• Grade I (2.5 per cent of listed buildings), which applies to ‘buildings of exceptional interest’ such as palaces and some stately homes;
+• Grade I (2.5 per cent of listed buildings), which applies to ‘buildings of exceptional interest’;

 • Grade II* (5.5 per cent), for ‘buildings of particular importance’, with a wider significance than just their local area; and